Lifestyle Inflation Detector

 The three categories where creep hides

 Subscriptions and small recurring fees.
 A household with Netflix, Disney+, Spotify, Amazon Prime, two gym memberships, meal kits, and a few software tools can easily run 250 a month in small subscriptions that felt individually trivial when added.
-Over 10 years that's 30,000 that compounded in an S&S tax-advantaged savings account would be worth around 45,000-55,000.
+Over 10 years that's 30,000 that compounded in an stocks-and-shares tax-advantaged account would be worth around 45,000-55,000.

 Convenience spending.
 Deliveroo, Uber, pre-made meals, on-demand everything.
 Each decision feels like buying back an hour of time; cumulatively it often adds 400 to 800 a month to households that cooked and commuted by Tube five years earlier.